How Do Intruder Alarm Systems Work?

 The Solution: What Is An Intruder Alarm System?

 An intruder alarm is a device that makes a loud siren when it detects motion or sound when you’re not in the building.
-These alarms are also known as burglar alarms and are suitable for domestic, commercial and retail properties.
+Also known as burglar alarms, these security devices are suitable for domestic, commercial and retail properties.

 The Benefits Of An Intruder Alarm